High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Analysis and Results

-We first set all of the parameters that have been incorporated in the {\tt UVMULTIFIT} as a free parameter: source position, total flux, effective radius along the major axis, major-to-minor axis ratio $q$, and position angle PA.
-As the size parameter in the {\tt UVMULTIFIT} is supplied with FWHM, we convert it to an effective radius as $R_{e}=1.21\times {\rm FWHM}$ for an exponential disk model.
-For some galaxies with relatively low SNR, the fittings do not converge correctly or the axis ratio becomes $q=0$ or $q=1$.
+We first set all of the parameters that have been incorporated in {\tt UVMULTIFIT} as free parameters: source position, total flux, effective radius along the major axis, major-to-minor axis ratio $q$, and PA.
+As the size parameter in {\tt UVMULTIFIT} is supplied with the FWHM, we convert it to an effective radius, as $R_{e}=1.21\times {\rm FWHM}$ for an exponential disk model.
+For some galaxies with relatively low S/N, the fittings do not converge correctly or the axis ratio becomes $q=0$ or $q=1$.
 Thus, we refit the data by fixing the axis ratio to $q=1$ to determine the other parameters for these galaxies.
 Because {the} main goal of this analysis is to derive the spatial extent of the emission, we use the circularized radius given by $R_{e}=R_{e,{\rm elliptical}}\times\sqrt{q}$ for a fair comparison.
-Only in ALMA.09, the effective radius of 870 $\rm \mu m$ continuum emission becomes zero within the uncertainty, indicating that the emission is not spatially resolved with the current data.
-We thus exclude this result in the following discussion.
-Consequently, we successfully measure the effective radii of CO~(2--1) line emission {for} 15 galaxies and 870 $\mu$m continuum emission for nine galaxies.
+In ALMA.09 only, the effective radius of the 870 $\rm \mu m$ continuum emission becomes zero within the uncertainty, indicating that the emission is not spatially resolved with the current data.
+We thus exclude this result from the following discussion.
+Consequently, we successfully measure the effective radii of the CO~$J$~=~2--1 line emission for 15 galaxies and the 870 $\mu$m continuum emission for nine galaxies.